MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-connections.md

 ### How it works

-- An access / refresh token is created during the Microsoft Entra authentication during connection creation.
+- An access / refresh token is created by the Microsoft Entra ID authentication during connection creation.
 - The created token's scope is limited to executing desktop flows.
 - The Power Platform services manage these tokens.